 However, if the DJ table is on the far end of the ballroom, away from the doors, it’s a different story.
 Most ballrooms are too big for a speaker cable to run all the way across and outside.
 If the DJ table is across the ballroom, we may need a second system to cover cocktail hour.
 That being said, most cocktail hours are OK with just “background music” anyway.
 If the venue is already piping Musak into the lobby, you could rely on that, and contract me to start at the time the ballroom opens.

-I always try to work out these details before any quotes are offered or contracts are signed, so there are no surprises later.
+I always try to work out these details before any quotes are offered or contracts are signed, so you know exactly what I can (or can’t) do before you make any decisions.
 As much as I love a challenge and I’d love the business, I know my limits.
-If I don’t feel it would be physically possible for me to handle things in both venues, I would let you know.
+If I am confident I can do it, I’ll give you a quote.
+If I have any doubts, I would tell you up-front so you have time to explore other options.

-This post isn’t intended to set forth “rules” for you to figure it out on your own… but just some examples from previous experience.
+This post isn’t intended to set forth “rules” … just some examples from previous experience.
+Every wedding is different, even if you’re using one of the venues I’ve mentioned above.
 I’m always happy to discuss your specific plans and circumstances in further detail.
 If you’re not sure if your event will require one system or two, let’s talk!